From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Myer Santaland

-Myer’s Santaland is back in 2023.
+Myer’s Santaland is back in 2025.
 Pop in to get a photo with Santa, take a ride on the train to the North Pole and post your Christmas letter to Santa.
-Your furry friend can even get a snap with Santa this year!
+Your furry friend can even get a snap with Santa!

 Santa is pretty busy, though, so make sure you book your photos ahead of time.